basi90/event-api/README.md

 # Event API

-A modular Spring Boot application to manage and schedule events.
-It supports creating events, retrieving them by ID, filtering by title and start time, and includes a scheduled task to notify (via logging) when events are about to begin.
+A modular Spring Boot application for managing and scheduling events.
+Users can create and retrieve events, filter them by title or start time, and rely on a background task to log upcoming events automatically.

 ---

 ## Features

-- Create and store events with title, description, and start time
+- Add, list, and fetch events by ID
-- Filter events by title and order by start time (ASC/DESC)
+- Filter events by title and sort by start time (ASC/DESC)
-- Scheduled background check for events starting within minutes
+- Scheduled background task to log events starting within 5 minutes
-- Database migration handled via Flyway
+- Database migrations handled via Flyway
-- Docker + Docker Compose setup
+- Docker and Docker Compose setup for local development
-- Swagger UI available for testing endpoints
+- OpenAPI docs available via Swagger UI

 ---